livnat-lab/HBB_HBD/README.md

 (https://slurm.schedmd.com/overview.html)

 ## Prerequisite programs:
-The pipeline requires Conda package manager to run.
+The pipeline makes use of several external programs.
+The easiest way to make sure that all dependencies are installed is to use Conda package manager.
+Alternatively, one can install manually the programs listed below, however in this case program locations need to be added to the $PATH prior to running the pipeline

 #### Install miniconda: https://docs.conda.io/en/latest/miniconda.html
 #### Install bioconda: https://bioconda.github.io